sgladkoff/goldpan/docs/perfectionist.md

 - Keep track of reviewes in the LQA reports repository
 - Download LQA reports

-For translation quality evaluation, you can use several embedded quality metrics:
+For translation quality evaluation, you can choose from several embedded quality metrics:
 - standard LQA metrics based on MQM error typology
 - advanced LOGIPEM metrics for most adequate and precise quality evaluation of raw and post edited machine translation
 - any user-defined metrics (by request)